Irate Driver Tries To Cut Off Donald Trump Florida Motorcade, Flashes Obscene Gestures When Pulled Over

 Donald Trump spent his Thanksgiving weekend at his so-called “Winter White House” at Mar-A-Lago in Palm Beach, Florida.
 As CNN reports, Saturday’s golf rounds marked the 81st day The Donald has spent at one of his own golf clubs since he was inaugurated in January.
-Reportedly, the controversial Republican POTUS is on track to TRIPLE Barack Obama’s golf days during the former presidents’ first year in office, and not everybody in Florida is stoked at the inconvenience that goes along with hosting a president at leisure.
+Reportedly, the controversial Republican president is on track to triple Barack Obama’s golf days during the former president’s first year in office, and not everybody in Florida is stoked at the inconvenience that goes along with hosting a president at leisure.

 As Fox News reports, at least one Palm Beach resident had more than enough of Donald Trump and the time-consuming inconvenience that goes hand-in-hand with hosting his golf vacations.
 In fact, the angry driver was apparently so sick of being held up by one of Trump’s golf days that he made the regrettable decision to try to cut into Trump’s motorcade with his red van.
 Then, when the angry motorist found himself pulled over and temporarily detained, he reportedly responded with obscene gestures and a potty mouth.